rktoomey/rkt-presentations/specs2-presentation/migration/migration.md

 # Migrating to specs2: using a scope

-My new ``xiContext`` can be used as easily as:
+My new ``xiScope`` can be used as easily as:

-    "support using a projection on an Option field to filter out Nones" in new xiContext {
+    "support using a projection on an Option field to filter out Nones" in new xiScope {
       // a projection on a findOne that matches xi1 XiDAO.primitiveProjection[String](MongoDBObject("x" -> "x1"), "y") must beSome("y1")
       // a projection on a findOne that brings nothing back